4teamwork/ftw.recipe.deployment/README.rst

 rc-prefix
     Name prefix for run-control scripts.
 Defaults to ``rc-``.

+rc-user
+    The name of the user used to start processes by run-control scripts.
+    Defaults to ``zope``.

 has-supervisor
     Boolean indication whether supervisor is beeing used.
 If true, a run control script is generate for supervisor only.
 If false, run control